7 ways to measure your financial success

 The information from those reports is then used in complex and secret formulas to generate your credit score, which is supposedly a measure of your creditworthiness.

 The oldest and most widely used formula was created by Fair Isaac Inc. and results in what's known as the FICO credit score.
-FICO scores range from 300 to 850, with a median score of 713.
+FICO scores range from 300 to 850.

 You can obtain free copies of your credit reports at annualcreditreport.com.
 Take advantage of this to check for mistakes — and errors are depressingly common.